Jamie Muir

-Jamie Muir (born 30 November 1942 in Edinburgh) is a Scottish painter and former musician, best known for his work as the percussionist in King Crimson from 1972–1973.
+William James Graham Muir (4 July 1945 – 17 February 2025) was a Scottish painter and musician, best known for his work as the percussionist in King Crimson from 1972 to 1973, appearing prominently on their fifth album Larks' Tongues in Aspic.
+Following his departure from King Crimson, Muir relocated to Scotland, where he pursued a monastic Buddhist lifestyle at Samye Ling Monastery.
+He returned to music in 1980, later contributing percussion to studio albums from Derek Bailey, Evan Parker, and Michael Giles, the latter of whom was a founding member of King Crimson.
+By 1990, Muir had permanently retired from music and focused his efforts on painting.

-Biography
+Life and career

-Muir attended the Edinburgh College of Art during the 1960s, and began playing jazz on trombone.
+Early life and career

-He soon lost interest and switched to percussion, stating that he preferred to be "in the wilds of uncertainty."
+William James Graham Muir was born in Edinburgh, Scotland, on 4 July 1945.
+He attended the Edinburgh College of Art during the 1960s, and began playing jazz on trombone.
+He soon lost interest and switched to percussion, stating that he preferred to be "in the wilds of uncertainty".
 At that time, he listened to American jazz drummers such as Tony Williams, Kenny Clarke, and Milford Graves, and other musicians such as Pharoah Sanders, Albert Ayler, and the New York Art Quartet.
-Regarding his musical direction at the time, he stated "I just had to improvise.
+Regarding his musical direction at the time, he stated: "I just had to improvise.
 The first time it felt really dangerous, like the sort of thing you had to lock the doors and close the curtains on because if anybody saw you, God would strike you down with a thunderbolt.
 But I took to it like a duck to water."

-After moving to London, Muir worked with choreographer Lindsay Kemp, and was active in free improvisation, recording, and performing with Derek Bailey and Evan Parker in The Music Improvisation Company from 1968–1971.
+After moving to London, Muir worked with choreographer Lindsay Kemp, and was active in free improvisation, recording, and performing with Derek Bailey and Evan Parker in The Music Improvisation Company from 1968 to 1971.
 During this time, Muir began using various found objects as part of his percussion repertoire.
-Bailey enjoyed playing with Muir, recalling that he "seemed to be able to provide a different playing experience every time...
-He fitted into this idea of having no particular preconceptions...
+Bailey enjoyed playing with Muir, recalling that he "seemed to be able to provide a different playing experience every time ...
+He fitted into this idea of having no particular preconceptions ...
 He was a highly reactive person, one of the things I really liked, there was the impression that he was slightly uncontrollable, on an edge."

 After The Music Improvisation Company disbanded, Muir played in the band Boris with Don Weller and Jimmy Roche (both later of jazz-rock band Major Surgery) and put in a stint with Afro-rock band Assagai in which he met Canterbury scene keyboard player Alan Gowen.
-Muir and Gowen subsequently formed the experimental jazz-rock band Sunship with guitarist Allan Holdsworth and bass player Laurie Baker, although Muir has admitted that "we spent more time laughing than playing music" and suggests that the band played no gigs and got no further than rehearsals.
+Muir and Gowen subsequently formed the experimental jazz-rock band Sunship with guitarist Allan Holdsworth and bass player Laurie Baker, although Muir has admitted that they "spent more time laughing than playing music" and suggests that the band played no gigs and got no further than rehearsals.